lubeda/EspHoMaTriXv2/README.md

 [![Build](https://github.com/lubeda/EspHoMaTriXv2/actions/workflows/build.yaml/badge.svg)](https://github.com/lubeda/EspHoMaTriXv2/actions/workflows/build.yaml)

 ## Important

-with the ulanzi-hardware and esphome 2024.2.0 you have to remove allt the rtttl stuff to make things work!!!
+With the ulanzi-hardware and esphome 2024.2.0 you have to remove allt the rtttl stuff to make things work!!!

 ## Attention